tom-wolfe/brewdown/src/example/example.md

  * 4000 XP total if they slay it.

 ### 8. Old Smithy
-"""description
-# Description
+> # Description
-A wide chimney and rotted piles of firewood jumbled outside the walls of this sagging building suggest that it was a smithy in its days.
+> A wide chimney and rotted piles of firewood jumbled outside the walls of this sagging building suggest that it was a smithy in its days.
-"""

 #### Notes
 * **Two ash zombies.** Slumped on the floor.